FeLoe/data_journalism/intro.md

 **NEEDS UPDATE**

-Course materials in the form of Jupyter Notebooks are provided at XXX - they will be updated throughout the course, and we will announce which ones you need to work on.
-Like most Master’s courses at UvA, attendance in this course is mandatory; we expect you to attend each XXX you’re assigned to.
+Course materials in the form of Jupyter Notebooks are provided on this website - they will be updated throughout the course, and we will announce which ones you need to work on.
+Like most Master’s courses at UvA, attendance in this course is mandatory.
 If you need to miss a session for any reason, please do your utmost to inform us in advance.
 Please also make sure to attend the Wednesday session you are registered in; the numbers are balanced to ensure a maximum amount of feedback and attention for each student.
 If multiple session are missed for any reason, make-up work may be assigned.

 Your grade comprises two elements: Individual final data journalism project (70%) Group data journalism tool presentation (30%)